hzget/hzget.github.io/ml_tech/cross_validation.md

 ![RMSE Compare](./pic/rmse_cross_validation.png)

 Among these models, Random Forest is the best one.
-However, it still overfitted the training data.
+However, it still overfits the training data.
 We can fine-tune the model so that it performs better.